Beneficial campaign fundraiser signed by Governor Federal Request Agreement

 This was announced by the Federal Attorney’s Office when Judge Joseph Laplande warned the press about the procedures to cover up the trial, which is set to take place this Thursday at 9:00 am.

-Fuentes, who lives in Virginia, signed a petition last Friday, April 28, in which he acknowledged that he had received $ 495,000 from genuine donors, Salvemos Puerto Rico, and that he had concealed it in order to advertise in support of Pierluisi.
+Fuentes, who lives in Virginia, signed a petition last Thursday, April 28, in which he acknowledged that he had received genuine donors of $ 495,000, Salvemos Puerto Rico, and had made advertisements in support of Pierluisi.

 There are text messages in the federal prosecutor’s office indicating a conspiracy to cover up the appearance of these funds.